 What is the outcome?

-This article was not to judge your choice either your tend to run your store on hosted or online shop free software.
+This article was not to judge your choice either you tend to run your store on hosted or online shop free software.
 It was written to show you the slight difference in price between two kinds of platforms.
 And mostly to clarify that free eCommerce platform doesn’t mean it is gratis.
-If you download the free eCommerce platform - you will pay for other things - everybody needs to make money, even the developers of open-code solution.
+If you download the free eCommerce platform - you will pay for other things - everybody needs to make money, even the developers of open-code solutions.

 Think over what you want to get in result, figure out your targets, define your strong and weak points.
-There is no reason to run open-source solution if you are not tech-skilled enough and will need to spend thousands on developer’s help.
+There is no reason to run an open-source solution if you are not tech-skilled enough and will need to spend thousands on the developer’s help.
 Try to pick the solution that will fit your vision and needs - maybe you want to run a small store and don't need tough-to-comprehend extensive functionality.

 My final word: both top-rated hosted and open-source eCommerce solutions are powerful enough to fulfill all the merchant’s requirements - just be precise to define them properly.
 Remember that self-hosted shopping carts give you full control over coding of your site, but they take more time to launch a store.
 Hosted solutions enable you to set up a store in a few clicks and run it with no tech skills.
-Though, here you get less customization possibilities and limited access to your store code.
+Though, here you get fewer customization possibilities and limited access to your store code.

 No matter what eCommerce solution you are using - you can always migrate from free shopping cart software to hosted or vice versa with the help of Cart2Cart - automated migration service.
 Cart2Cart is designed to move your eCommerce entities from one platform to another.
 The service supports 80 shopping carts and allows you to automatically and securely transfer entities with no tech-skills.
 24/7 support and Free Demo are offered.